Newsletter

 Maximizing Value

 With respect to vineyards, maximum value comes from combining the most desirable appellations with the most desirable varietals for the particular area.
 In Napa County that means ultra premium quality Cabernet Sauvignon planted in areas like Rutherford, Oakville, Howell Mountain and other prime regions.
 In Sonoma County that means Pinot Noir in the Sonoma Coast and Russian River appellations.
 These combinations command the highest prices leading the way to increased values for our entire region.
 Quality matters.
+In other words, quality is king in wine country.
 The same principle is true when discussing Chardonnay, Sauv Blanc, Zinfandel, Syrah or other varietals.

 In other words, if you have old vine Zinfandel in Dry Creek Valley, premium Chardonnay in Los Carneros, or cult quality Cabernet Sauvignon in Alexander Valley the same rule applies, quality is king when maximizing value.